reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

         this.createdDate = createdDate;
     }
 ````
-When we try to run our test, it will fail with error:
+When we try to run our test, it will fail with an error:
 ````text
 com.fasterxml.jackson.databind.exc.InvalidDefinitionException:
 Conflicting property-based creators: already had explicitly marked creator